dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/aspnet-core-module.md

 ANCM generates a dynamic port to assign to the back-end process.
 The `UseIISIntegration` method picks up this dynamic port and configures Kestrel to listen on `http://locahost:{dynamicPort}/`.
 This overrides other URL configurations, such as calls to `UseUrls`.
 Therefore, you don't need to call `UseUrls` when you use ANCM.
 When you run the app without IIS, it listens on the default port at `http://localhost:5000`.

-If you need to set the port number for when you run the app without IIS, you can call `UseURLs`.
-When you run without IIS, the port number that you specify will take effect because `IISIntegration` will do nothing.
-But when you run with IIS, the port number specified by ANCM will override whatever you passed to `UseUrls`.
+If you need to set the port for when you run the app without IIS, you can call `UseUrls`.
+The port that you specify will take effect because `IISIntegration` no-ops without IIS.
+But when you run with IIS, the port specified by ANCM will override the port you passed to `UseUrls`.

-In ASP.NET Core 1.0, if you call `UseUrls`, do it **before** you call `IISIntegration` so that the ANCM-configured port doesn't get overwritten.
-This calling order is not required in ASP.NET Core 1.1, because the ANCM setting overrides `UseUrls`.
+In ASP.NET Core 1.0, if you call `UseUrls`, call it **before** you call `UseIISIntegration` so that the ANCM-configured port doesn't get overwritten.
+This calling order isn't required in ASP.NET Core 1.1, because the ANCM setting overrides `UseUrls`.

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)

 ANCM generates a dynamic port to assign to the back-end process.
 The `UseIISIntegration` method picks up this dynamic port and configures Kestrel to listen on `http://locahost:{dynamicPort}/`.
 This overrides other URL configurations, such as calls to `UseUrls` or [Kestrel's Listen API](xref:fundamentals/servers/kestrel#endpoint-configuration).
 Therefore, you don't need to call `UseUrls` or Kestrel's `Listen` API when you use ANCM.
-When you run the app without IIS, it listens on the default port number at `http://localhost:5000`.
+When you run the app without IIS, it listens on the default port at `http://localhost:5000`.

-If you need to set the port number for when you run the app without IIS, you can call `UseURLs` or Kestrel's `Listen` API.
-When you run without IIS, the port number that you specify will take effect because `IISIntegration` will do nothing.
-But when you run with IIS, the port number specified by ANCM will override whatever you passed to `UseUrls` or Kestrel's `Listen` API.
+If you need to set the port when you run the app without IIS, you can call `UseUrls` or Kestrel's `Listen` API.
+The port that you specify will take effect because `UseIISIntegration` no-ops without IIS.
+But when you run with IIS, the port specified by ANCM overrides the port you passed to `UseUrls` or Kestrel's `Listen` API.

 ---